eth-cscs/sarus/doc/user/user_guide.rst

-      --entrypoint arg          Overwrite the default ENTRYPOINT of the image --mount arg               Mount custom directories into the container -m [ --mpi ]              Enable MPI support --ssh                     Enable SSH in the container
+      --entrypoint arg          Overwrite the default ENTRYPOINT of the image --mount arg               Mount custom directories into the container -m [ --mpi ]              Enable MPI support
+      -n [ --name ] arg         Assign a name to the container --ssh                     Enable SSH in the container